Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experiments

 \section{Experiments}

-We evaluate EvoOR-Agent through comparative experiments on heterogeneous OR tasks.
-The evaluation focuses on two questions.
-First, we examine whether EvoOR-Agent improves over zero-shot LLMs, fixed-pipeline OR agents, and representative evolutionary agent frameworks.
-Second, we analyze whether the proposed architecture and reasoning evolution provides stable gains across different foundation models.
+We evaluate \textit{EvoOR-Agent} through comparative experiments across heterogeneous OR tasks.
+The evaluation addresses four core questions.
+First, we examine whether \textit{EvoOR-Agent} improves over zero-shot LLMs, prompt-optimization baselines, and representative agent frameworks.
+Second, we compare our training-free framework against specialized fine-tuned operations research models.
+Third, we analyze whether the proposed co-evolutionary architecture provides stable performance gains across different foundation models.
+Fourth, we investigate the computational overhead by analyzing the token consumption patterns during the search and inference phases.
 Detailed benchmark statistics, API configurations, and software/hardware environments are provided in Section~S-II of the supplementary material.
-The experimental code and full implementation of this paper are open-sourced and available on GitHub at: https://github.com/EvoNexusX/2026HuangEvoORAgent.git
+The experimental code and full implementation of this paper are available in the anonymous repository at \url{https://anonymous.4open.science/r/pL8xY2mQ8rA5fC3vB7nK}.